Cal. Health & Saf. Code § 123630.3

 (c)

 (1) A health care provider described in subdivision (a) shall complete initial basic training through the implicit bias program based on the components described in subdivision (b).
+This initial basic training must be completed by June 1, 2025, for all current health care providers.
+The initial basic training must be provided to new health care providers at all facilities within six months of their start at the new facility unless subdivision (d) applies.

 (2) Upon completion of the initial basic training, a health care provider shall complete a refresher course under the implicit bias program every two years thereafter, or on a more frequent basis if deemed necessary by the facility, in order to keep current with changing racial, identity, and cultural trends and best practices in decreasing interpersonal and institutional implicit bias.

 (d) A facility described in subdivision (a) shall provide a certificate of training completion to another facility or a training attendee upon request.
-A facility may accept a certificate of completion from another facility described in subdivision (a) to satisfy the training requirement described in subdivision (c) from a health care provider who works in more than one facility.
+A facility may accept a certificate of completion from another facility described in subdivision (a) to satisfy the training requirement described in subdivision (c) for a health care provider who works in more than one facility.

 (e) Notwithstanding subdivisions (a) to (d), inclusive, if a physician involved in the perinatal care of patients is not directly employed by a facility, the facility shall offer the training to the physician.